Armenia detains 125 protesters calling on Pashinyan to quit - NewsBreak

 As Armenia and Azerbaijan edged closer to reaching a proper peace agreement this year, opposition forces in Armenia have resumed protests against Pashinyan.
 Rallies in the capital, Yerevan, are being held almost daily since April 17.

-On Sunday, demonstrators in the center of Yerevan set up tents for a round-the-clock protest.
+On Sunday, demonstrators in the center of Yerevan set up tents for a round-the-clock protest and said they wouldn't leave until Pashinyan and his team step down.
 The Interfax news agency reported that barricades were erected from garbage cans and street benches, and that traffic on France Square, a major road connecting four main avenues of the Armenian capital, stopped.

+Demonstrators — including opposition lawmakers — chanted “Armenia without Nikol!”
+Protest leader and deputy parliamentary speaker Ishkhan Sagatelyan told reporters that protesters would clear the streets by Monday afternoon, so that another rally could gather on the square in the evening.

-Protesters blocking the traffic were detained on Monday morning.
-Police spokespeople told Interfax they were detained on charges of refusing to obey police officers.
+Some of the detentions on Monday were carried out with the use of force, and journalists covering the protests were reported to have been pushed around by the police.
+Police spokespeople told Interfax the demonstrators were detained on charges of refusing to obey police officers.

 Comments / 0